BI-Beacon/docs/docs/api.rst

 device connected to  the (local) network, you would need  to know its' dynamic IP address.

-At home, you could just login to your router (at least if your tech savvy enough!) and find the IP-address of the Beacon.
+At home, you could just login to your router (at least if you are tech savvy enough!) and find the IP-address of the Beacon.

 But  at work,  unless you're  working in  the IT  department, that  is